- Optimizely Classic

 - Create an experiment that makes different changes across multiple pages, like a funnel or a site-wide experience (if you're making the same change to multiple pages, see URL Targeting)

-- Set up a multi-page experiment in Optimizely Classic
+- Set up a multi-page (funnel) experiment in Optimizely Classic

 - Add pages and variations to a multi-page experiment

 For an overview of the pros and cons of multi-page experiments, see our article on experiment types.